Best way to explore Delhi in 3 days

 Delhi : Travel Tips

-- Spring time is the best time: end February to end March; April is not bad either
+• For the most pleasant weather, spring season is the best time: end February to end March; April is not bad either.

-- Summers are hard times though.
-Average day temperatures vary between 30 degree to 45 degree C.
+• However, summers are definitely hard times for all; Average day temperatures vary between 30 degree to 45 degree C.

 How to reach: